How are fats digested in our body?

 - In fact, the only way to really speed up fat digestion is to exercise regularly and eat a healthy diet.

 - Exercise helps to increase the rate at which our bodies burn calories, and a healthy diet provides the nutrients needed to function properly.

 - Fat digestion is a slow process, so there is no way to shortcut it.

 However, by making simple lifestyle changes, we can help our bodies digest fat more effectively.

 Steps of fat digestion and absorption

-The entire process of fat digestion and absorption is essential for maintaining healthy body weight. without it, we would not be able to properly utilize the nutrients in our food.
+The entire process of fat digestion and absorption is essential for maintaining a healthy body weight.
+Without it, we would not be able to properly utilize the nutrients in our food.

 What are the products of fat digestion?

 The products of fat digestion are fatty acids and glycerol.

 Fatty acids are broken down into individual molecules of fatty acids and glycerol.